-The Superior Hiking Trail crosses over 60 private properties.
-The Trail would not be possible without the generosity of these landowners in allowing the Trail to cross their lands.
+The Superior Hiking Trail crosses over 80 different private properties, in addition to hundreds of parcels of public land.
+The Trail would not be possible without the generosity of these private landowners and public land managers in allowing the Trail to cross their lands.
 Without these crucial links, the Superior Hiking Trail would not exist as the beautiful, connected footpath it is.
 Thank you!

-We work to ensure a positive experience for landowners:
+We work to ensure a positive experience for private landowners:

 - We professionally GPS the Trail and any proposed re-routes, providing maps to landowners in print and/or digital formats.